sebaslogen/resaca/resacakoin/Readme.md

 Android [Compose](https://developer.android.com/jetpack/compose).

 This library (`com.github.sebaslogen.resaca:resacakoin`) is **only** required if you want to use ViewModels with a [SavedStateHandle](https://developer.android.com/topic/libraries/architecture/viewmodel/viewmodel-savedstate) construtor parameter.
-If this is not your case, you can simply use the base resaca library (`com.github.sebaslogen.resaca:resaca`) with `rememberScoped` function in combination with Koin getters.
+If this is not your case, you can simply use the base resaca library (`com.github.sebaslogen.resaca:resaca`) with `viewModelScoped` function in combination with Koin getters.

 # Why